LibrariesHacked/england-librarydata/library-db.md

 ## Dataset: OS Code-point Open

-The Ordnance Survey have an open data product listing all postcodes in the UK, complete with geo-cordinates (the centre of the postcode), and various codes specifying the authorities each postcode falls within.
+The Ordnance Survey have an open data product listing all postcodes in the UK, complete with geo-cordinates (set to the centre of the postcode), and various codes specifying the areas that each postcode falls within.

-1. Download code-point open from [OS Open Data](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).
+- Download code-point open from [OS Open Data](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).
 It's open data but unfortunately you need to sign up.
+A zip file of postcodes is included in the [data/os](https://github.com/libraries-hacked/england-librarydata/data/os) directory of this project.

 This data is provided as a series of CSV files for each postcode area.
 It would be a lot simpler to import the data as a single CSV file.
 There are many ways to combine CSV files into one, depending on your operating system.

-2. For Windows, run the following command at a command prompt.
+- For Windows, run the following command at a command prompt.

 ```
 copy *.csv postcodes.csv
 ```

 Once the data is in a single CSV file it can be imported into a database.
-A copy of postcodes.csv is included in the **data/OS** folder in this project.
+A copy of postcodes.csv is included in the [data/os](https://github.com/libraries-hacked/england-librarydata/data/os) folder in this project.

-3. Create the table.
+- Create the table.

 ```
 -- table: postcodes.